 If you believe a defective product caused an accident that injured your child, contact Powers & Santola, LLP, now for a free consultation.
 Our attorneys will review your case for free and advise you about your legal options.

-Contact us online or call us in Albany or Syracuse today.
+Contact us online or call us in Albany, Syracuse, or Rochester.